Lilimar Hernandez

-Early life and family
+Early life

 Hernandez was born in Margarita Island, Venezuela, to Cuban parents.
 She moved to Miami with her family when she was six years old, and began taking acting classes at the age of nine.
 Since she got her role in Bella and the Bulldogs, she lives in Los Angeles with her grandmother and with her mother, Mayte.

-Hernandez also has heterochromia, with her left eye being brown and her right eye being green/hazel.
+Hernandez has heterochromia, with her left eye being brown and her right eye being green/hazel.

 Career

-At age 14, Hernandez starred in the short film Pedro Pan depicting Operation Pedro Pan, which relocated more than 14,000 Cuban children to the United States from 1960 to 1962.
+At age 14, Hernandez starred in the short film Pedro Pan depicting Operation Peter Pan, which relocated more than 14,000 Cuban children to the United States from 1960 to 1962.
 Her first major role was as Sophie in the 2015–2016 Nickelodeon television series Bella and the Bulldogs.
 In 2017 she joined the cast of the 2018–2019 Nickelodeon series Knight Squad.
 In 2019 she was cast in the lead role of Cleopatra in the Peacock animated series Cleopatra in Space, for which she also sings the theme song.